JunkyByte/iris/README.md

 from_path:  # The `from` absolute path
 to_path:  # The `to` absolute path

-# optional, default: False
-dry: False # Iris won't do any file writing but only log them
-# ^^^ Please, use this to check your configs are working correctly without consequences on your files.
 ```

 Right now iris requires a config file to be passed.